 With its wide-ranging compatibility with apps the Google Chromecast has become one of the go-to gadgets for streaming media.

-Yet, if you’re streaming high quality content—or suffer from a poor internet connection—your Chromecast won’t be able to stream your content without pausing to buffer.
+However, if you’re streaming high quality content, a Chromecast often pauses to buffer the data.
 For movie fans, there’s nothing worse.

 Quality settings are often the main issue when streaming video content through your Chromecast.
-While the Chromecast is a powerful little device, it can only perform as well as your internet connection allows.
+While a powerful little device, it can only perform as well as your network connection allows.

-Then, tap on the Chromecast icon and stream to your available option.
+With a suitable quality selected, tap on the Chromecast icon and stream to your TV.

-When you stream a file from the internet, you have to download the file before it can be viewed.
-Compound streaming it on a Chromecast and you’re putting a choke hold on your streaming capacity.
+When you stream a file from the internet, your hardware downloads the data as it is viewed.
+Compound streaming it on a Chromecast and you’re putting a chokehold on your streaming capacity.

-For people with poor internet connections, this two-step process can render your internet service unusable.
-That’s why it’s much more convenient to cast local videos and other content .
+For people with poor internet connections, this two-step process can render internet access unusable.
+That’s why it is much more convenient to cast local media and other content .